delight-im/PHP-Auth/README.md

 }
 ```

+If you need the user’s ID or email address, e.g. for sending them a notification that their password has successfully been reset, just use the return value of `Auth#resetPassword`, which is an array containing two entries named `id` and `email`.

 ### Changing the current user’s password

 If a user is currently logged in, they may change their password.